Nonprofit Immersion Program

 - If you have already completed this course, you will not need to repeat it.

-- Attend biweekly meetings on Tuesday evenings from 6:00-7:30pm in the Ohio Union in autumn and spring semesters to engage in co-curricular experiences (leadership and professional development, guest speakers, etc.)
+- Attend biweekly meetings in the Ohio Union in autumn and spring semesters to engage in co-curricular experiences (leadership and professional development, guest speakers, etc.)

-- Engage in at least 15 hours of community service for each semester.
+- Engage in at least 15 hours of community service for fall semester.

 - Develop a strategic project aimed at addressing a specific board/agency need.